Get insider access

 • Water tank: You can pull the water tank out from the back of the vacuum.
 You can clean it as required by filling it with clean water, shaking it gently, then pouring out the dirty water.

-Any part washed with water should be allowed to dry thoroughly before being put back in the vacuum.
+You should allow any part washed with water to dry thoroughly before being put back in the vacuum.

 5.5